samba-rgb/AIDE/README.md

 A: Check write permissions in your home directory

 **Q: Search not finding content**
-A: Search uses fuzzy matching - try partial keywords
+A: Search uses fuzzy matching - try partial keywords or different terms

 **Q: Task log updates not appearing**
 A: Run `aide task-list` to verify task exists, or use TUI refresh (r key)

+**Q: "Aide not found" errors**
+A: Aide uses fuzzy matching - if you get a suggestion, type 'y' to accept it

 ### Debug Mode
 View raw data: